 Activity 2.
 Floaters

-As you saw in the video, seeds like the sea bean can float from place to place.
-They don't have to be in a big body of water like the ocean either.
+Seeds like the sea bean can float from place to place.
+They don’t have to be in a big body of water like the ocean either.
 A small trickle created by a downpour of rain may be enough to float seeds away.